Messemo Bakayoko

-Messemo Junior Bakayoko (born 2 December 1994) is a French professional footballer who plays as a centre-back for Greek Super League 2 club Kalamata.
+Messemo Junior Bakayoko (born 2 December 1994) is a French professional footballer who plays as a centre-back for Super League Greece club Kalamata.

 Career

 Bakayoko played at FC Solitaires when he was younger, as well as then playing for Issy-Les-Moulineaux too.
 He was then introduced to men's football at Stade Poitevin, albeit at an amateur level.
 He joined Stade Poitevin in July 2015 and stayed there for a year, before moving to Saint-Nazaire in July 2016.
 Bakayoko spent a year at Saint-Nazaire, before then taking an unexpected return to the team from Poitiers and rejoining Stade Poitevin in July 2017.
 13 months into his second spell at Stade Poitevin, Bakayoko joined up with Toulouse Rodeo, again still as an amateur, hoping he could begin to force a career for himself in football.
 This seemed to be Junior's breakthrough, as he experienced a good year in Toulouse and something exciting was just about to creep round the corner.
 On 16 July 2019, Bakayoko signed a professional contract with French fourth-tier side AS Béziers.
 He played a handful of games for Les Blaugranas, before soon moving on again.
 The majority of Bakayoko's games were for AS Béziers II as opposed to the first team however.
 On 23 October 2020, after just over 15 months at AS Béziers, Bakayoko moved to Greece to sign for Kalamata, again on a professional contract.
 Messemo Junior Bakayoko is still playing for the Greek side as of present.